 This easy vegan avocado chocolate pudding recipe, made with silken tofu, is a mash-up of two contemporary classics.
-Whether you call tofu chocolate mousse or avocado chocolate pudding, this smooth dessert is luscious!
+Whether you call this recipe a tofu chocolate mousse, avocado chocolate pudding, or tofu pudding, this smooth dessert is luscious!

 Isn’t it nice when a plant-based dessert recipe becomes a classic?
 Vegan avocado chocolate pudding is usually made with dry cocoa or cacao, and is a staple in the raw vegan repertoire.
 Here we use dairy-free dark chocolate chips, making an extra-rich chocolate pudding.